ZialeHub/reqt/README.md

 # Request

-`Request< B: Serialize + Clone = (), P: Pagination = RequestPagination, F: Filter = FilterRule, S: Sort = SortRule, R: Range = RangeRule>`
+`Request<B: Serialize + Clone = (), P: Pagination = RequestPagination, F: Filter = FilterRule, S: Sort = SortRule, R: Range = RangeRule>`

 The request allow you to override pagination, filter, sort and range rules from the connector.

 # Pagination

-Pagination define the rule to manage multiple pages request depends on the API specifications.
+Pagination defines the rule to manage multiple page requests depending on the API specifications.

 By default [RequestPagination](pagination::RequestPagination) will be used and fields are set as follow:
 - `size = 100` => Page size